code42/code42cli/README.md

 * stdout - printing to console
 * file - writing to a file
-* syslog - transmitting to a syslog server
+* server - transmitting to a server, such as a syslog

 The program defaults to `stdout`.
 To use a file, use `--dest-type` and `--dest` this way: